TaygaHoshi/tt-project/README.md

 Tayga's Tabletop Project consists of assets in the form of gameplay rules, art, music, books, e-books and more.
 Assets may or may not be in this repository.
 Unless explicitly told, all assets share this licence.

+In the future, I will have a separate licence for commercial usage.
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/4.0/